 DETAILS: When introduced, the Sea King was a considerable advancement over previous helicopters; its twin-turboshaft powerplant layout gave the SH-3 a payload capacity and level of reliability far in excess of previous anti-submarine helicopters.
 In the event of an engine failure, the Sea King can maintain flight on a single engine alone.
-Sea Kings operating in an anti-submarine capacity typically had a four-man crew; a pilot and copilot in the cockpit and two aircrew in the cabin area to operate and monitor the aircraft's detection equipment and to interpret the sensor data; the two rear aircrew were retained in other mission roles such as cargo transfer and rescue operations.
-The cabin can accommodate up to 22 survivors or nine stretchers in addition to two medical officers in an SAR capacity; up to 28 soldiers can be accommodated when operated as a troop transport.
+Sea Kings operating in an anti-submarine capacity typically had a four-man crew; a pilot and copilot in the cockpit and two aircrew in the cabin area to operate and monitor the aircraft's detection equipment and to interpret the sensor data;

-SH-3D Sea King - 1982
+SH-3D Sea King - 1984